aragon/hack/docs/guides-custom-deploy.md

 dao new
 ```

-This will create a new organization based on the default [`bare-kit`](https://github.com/aragon/dao-kits/blob/master/kits/bare/contracts/BareKit.sol).
+This will create a new organization based on the default [`bare-template`](https://github.com/aragon/dao-templates/blob/master/templates/bare/contracts/BareTemplate.sol).
 It won’t have a token manager, vault, finance, or voting instance installed.
 Make a note of the deployed DAO address as we will need it for subsequent commands.

+> **Note**<br>
+> The `bare-kit` has been deprecated and `bare-template` should be used instead.
+To learn more about templates check the [introduction about them](templates-intro.md).

 ## Adding a Token and Token Manager instance